ausintepooo/EjeepTicketing.py-2-/UserGuide.md

-# User Guide for FareTicketing.py-2-
+# User Guide for Fare Ticketing

 ## Introduction
 The Fare Ticketing System is a Python-based terminal system,